cis-projects/swen90007_course_notes/_build/html/_sources/react-example/swen90007-react-example-primer-milestone-0.md

 ### Data layer

-Well start our integration effort from the bottom up, beginning with setting up a simple Data Layer that can serve dummy data to our API.
+We'll start our integration effort from the bottom up, beginning with setting up a simple Data Layer that can serve dummy data to our API.
 To do this, we'll need to both: build out our schema by populating it with a few tables; and load some dummy data.
 It can be helpful to separate these two tasks, so we'll write two simple SQL scripts for each.
 We've already written the initialisation script `api/db/init.sql`; which, so far, only initialises the `app` schema.
 Let's extend that script to create a simple table - which will be just enough, for now, to verify integration between our Data Layer and the layers above.

 ```sql
 BEGIN;